 Why this matters

-A security-sensitive value (token, secret, password, OTP, nonce, API key, reset/verification code) is being generated with the random module. random is a pseudo-random number generator seeded from predictable state and is NOT cryptographically secure — its output can be predicted or reproduced by an attacker, defeating the secret entirely.
+The value is a token, secret, password, OTP, nonce, API key, or reset/verification code. random is a pseudo-random number generator seeded from predictable state and is NOT cryptographically secure: its output can be predicted or reproduced by an attacker, defeating the secret entirely.

 Use the secrets module or os.urandom instead: secrets.token_urlsafe(32), secrets.token_hex(16), secrets.choice(alphabet), or os.urandom(32).
 These draw from the operating system's CSPRNG.